fullben/java-persistence-benchmark/README.md

 The persistence layer of the server application is implemented both for JPA and MicroStream.
 Which implementation is to be utilized at runtime can be configured using the `application-dev.properties` and `application-prod.properties` files.

-* `jpb.persistence.mode`: Set `jpa` to use JPA-based relational persistence or use `ms` to use MicroStream as persistence provider.
 * `jpb.model.initialize`: Whether the server should generate the model data at startup. `True` to indicate that the model should be generated, `false` for not generating any data.
 * `jpb.model.warehouse-count`: Primary scaling factor of the data model, defines how many warehouses the wholesale supplier has.
 Must be a value greater than zero.
 * `jpb.model.full-scale`: Secondary scaling factor of the data model, for development purposes only.
 Setting this to `false` reduces the amount of entities generated per warehouse.